hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 usage: ./demo <options> -D <demo-nr> [optional parameter]
 Options:
-        -D <demo-nr>              : Always needs to be set -L                        : 'Large' display, composed out of 4 times 32x32 -t <seconds>              : Run for these number of seconds, then exit.
+        -D <demo-nr>              : Always needs to be set -L                        : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
         -R <rotation>             : Sets the rotation of matrix.
 Allowed: 0, 90, 180, 270.
 Default: 0.
+        -t <seconds>              : Run for these number of seconds, then exit.
         --led-rows=<rows>         : Panel rows.
 8, 16, 32 or 64.
 (Default: 32).
         --led-chain=<chained>     : Number of daisy-chained panels.
 (Default: 1).
         --led-parallel=<parallel> : For A/B+ models or RPi2,3b: parallel chains. range=1..3 (Default: 1).